-Associate Prof Irene Blackberry is the John Richards Chair of Rural Ageing and Aged Care Research and Director of the John Richards Initiative at La Trobe University, Wodonga since 2016.
+A/Prof Irene Blackberry is the John Richards Chair of Rural Ageing and Aged Care Research and Director of the John Richards Centre at La Trobe University, Wodonga since 2016.
 She has a medical background and health services researcher with significant expertise in designing and conducting complex multifactorial health services intervention.
 She is the President of Australian Association of Gerontology Victoria and an honorary Principal Research Fellow at the Department of General Practice at the University of Melbourne.

 There are two major research streams to her work on chronic diseases and ageing, united by a focus on implementation studies of complex multi-factorial intervention across the community, primary and secondary care setting drawing on both qualitative and quantitative research methods.
-She has published over 60 research papers and reports and peer reviewed for leading journals including as a first author in the British Medical Journal and Medical Journal of Australia.
-She is a member of the National Health and Medical Research Council Research Translation and is an executive committee member and co-founder of the rural chapter of the Australian Association of Gerontology Victoria.
-She is an Associate Editor of the Primary Care Diabetes Journal.
-She has supervised 16 research students to completion and is currently co-supervising 3 PhD students.
+She has published over 80 research papers and reports and attracted $13M of research funding.

 Her current research focuses on improving care delivery for older people with complex chronic conditions in general practice and rural areas.
 Her research interests include dementia, public health, diabetes, chronic disease, primary care, telehealth, geriatric medicine, rural health and clinical nutrition.
 A/Prof Blackberry is available for postgraduate research supervision.

 - Diabetes, nurse-led intervention, multimorbidity

 - Health services in the rural and regional area, general practice, primary care